Wilgat/gitlab-nginx/README.md

 ## ✨ One-Command Installation

-Run this single command as root (or with `sudo`):
+Run this single command as root (or with `sudo`) for the first basic setup:

 ```bash
 curl -fsSL https://raw.githubusercontent.com/Wilgat/gitlab-nginx/main/gitlab-nginx | sudo bash
 ```

-After installation, you can simply run:
+Then you need to run in interactive mode for the final setup, you can simply run:

 ```bash
 sudo gitlab-nginx